starmlerp/rnamegen/README.md

 `-g <num>`

 Number of generations to run the names through.
-This will internally generate a batch of names, then grade each name using a predefined criterion based on the initial state (it is assumed that this state is consisting of only organic names, and as such the only evaluative standard), pick a smaller subset of those names with highest grades, then generate a new state based on those names, for `num` turns.
+This will internally generate a batch of names, then grade each name using a predefined criterion based on the initial state (it is assumed that this state is consisting of only organic names, and as such is the only paramount state), pick a smaller subset of those names with highest grades, and generate a new state based on those names, for `num` turns.

 This option must be speficied after any `-f` or `-i` flags, otherwise names from the default location will be loaded!